-- Heparin is a natural substance produced by mast cells - Highconcentrationofheparinisobservedinthelungsandwalloftheintestine - It belongs to acidic mucopolysaccharides - Disaccharide component of heparin shows negative charges due to carboxyl and sulfate groups
+- Heparin is natural substance produced by mast cells. - High concentration of heparin is observed in lungs and wall of intestine. - It belongs to acidic mucopolysaccharides. - Disaccharide component of heparin shows negative charges due to carboxyl and sulfate groups.

 HEPARIN: pharmacokinetics